Nonlinear cascaded quantum network with giant emitters

 Note that our examples are the simplest giant emitters with two coupling points.
-For GEPs with $\mathcal{N}$ coupling points per emitter, there are $\mathcal{N}^2$ supercorrelated decay channels interfering with each other, which is much more complicated than single-photon interference in one giant atom~\cite{Anton2014, Ramos2016, Wang2022}.
-When $\mathcal{N} \geq 3$, it is possible to realize broadband chiral emission for doublons by considering the optimal methods in Ref.~\cite{Wang2024}, which could be addressed in future work.
+For GEPs with $\mathcal{M}$ coupling points per emitter, there are $\mathcal{M}^2$ supercorrelated decay channels interfering with each other, which is much more complicated than single-photon interference in one giant atom~\cite{Anton2014, Ramos2016, Wang2022}.
+When $\mathcal{M} \geq 3$, realizing broadband directional emission for doublons is possible by considering the optimal methods~\cite{Wang2024}.

-\textit{Chiral quantum network with correlated photons}---Our proposal can be extended into a chiral quantum network where propagating photon pairs are unidirectionally transferred without information backflow.
-In contrast to standard setups with single flying qubits, more quantum information can be encoded into ``correlated flying qubits''.
-Figure~\figpanelNoPrefix{fig4}{a} depicts a minimal example setup with two separate GEPs, A and B, interacting with a common waveguide.
-The interaction Hamiltonian is approximately~\cite{supplement}